MarcoKrapf/GaloppSim/README.md

 ## Version history

+### Version 148.50 (18 April 2018)
+* Six races, one of them on a snow track
+* Photo of the finish in greater precision (1/10 meter)
+* Two types of racing tactics
+* Focused Run mode
+* Three zoom levels of the racetrack
+* Zoom level recommendation depending on screen size and race
+* User interface of the RS edition reengineered
+* Evaluation of the betting slips reengineered
+* Info section reengineered
+* Race information during the race (race name and distance)
+* More Excel options (only in RS edition): Hiding the Excel ribbon, worksheet tabs, formula bar, status bar, horizontal and vertical scrollbar possible

 ### Version 148.30 (25 December 2017)
 * Pixel movie showing the initial idea of the horse racing simulator
 * AI and RS edition